 The mid fade offers you the best of the high and low styles and stops between your temple and your ears.
-It is an excellent addition to a classic short haircut of your choice and can make it feel modern and youthful with minimal effort.
+It is an excellent addition to a classic short haircut for men of your choice and can make it feel modern and youthful with minimal effort.
 Embrace the look and have fun with how you style the hair on top.

 2. Faux Hawk